 We ensure they have a roof over their heads, food on their plates and are given an education.
 Freed from the stigma of disability often placed on children in their home communities, our special needs centre provides a place where they can feel happy, safe and valued.

-We are always eager to hear from anyone with special needs training who would like to volunteer at this unique centre and help make a difference to the lives of our students.
+At SNEC we are always eager to hear from anyone with special needs training who would like to volunteer at this unique centre and help make a difference to the lives of our students.
+You an contact us here:

 SNEC is a very special establishment catering for a wide range of children and some adults with very individual needs.